JinChen-tw/Vitis-AI-1.1-Design-Flow-for-Ultra96V2/README.md

 ![](./images/image004.PNG)

 #### Execute the AI applications on hardware
 1. Boot the target board with the sdcard.
+And setting the board IP address.
 ```
 $ ifconfig eth0 192.168.0.10
 ```